 Start at the end and seek inspiration

-As with clinical studies, it’s always a good idea to start thinking about what you want to write in your PMCF evaluation report.
-This will feed into your technical file.
-Build your PMCF plan with that in mind and break down the pieces to as small units as possible.
+As with clinical studies, it’s always a good idea to start thinking about what results you would like to present in your end-results, which in this case is your PMCF evaluation report.
+Design your PMCF plan with that in mind and break requirements down into pieces, before you decide on what activity you will conduct.
 See how to plan for a study using EDC.

 Furthermore, manufacturers can benefit from seeking inspiration in ISO14155 (Clinical investigation of medical devices for human subjects — Good clinical practice).
 The standard will assist you with handling ethical questions as well as providing a framework for setting up a PMCF study.